BuckyEv/Spatial-EV-seq/README.md

 If you use DynamicISS-based decoding, also cite or acknowledge DynamicBiosystems/DynamicISS according to its license and documentation.

+If you use stLearn-based cell-cell interaction analysis, also cite or acknowledge BiomedicalMachineLearning/stLearn according to its license and documentation.

 ## License

 Copyright (c) 2026 BuckyEv.
 All rights reserved.